iregino/Apple-Tree/README.md

 ### Purpose

 This is a project in Apple's App Development with Swift.
-The goal of this exercise is to demonstrate the use of autolayout and constraints,
+The goal of this exercise is to demonstrate the use of autolayout and constraints.